Skip to Content

 While Havana is a coastal city, the waterfront is mostly seawall.
 We found many places that were ideal for having a cocktail and watching the sunset (not that we were able to do that).

-most of havana's ocean-front is walled off, like this. but there are beaches just outside of town.
+Most of havana's ocean-front is walled off, like this.
+But there are beaches just outside of town.

 But if you want a place where a toddler can dig in the sand, head to the local beaches of Playa del Esta, a 30-minute taxi ride from town.
 If you aren’t taking time at the beach resorts this is an excellent way to get a break from the city during your visit.